-Learning "how to" Provide opportunities for p to consolidate and pract applying new knowledge skills e and that will s Discuss and analyse with expert colleagues the factors that will support effective collaborative or paired work Include a range of types of questions in class discussions to extend and challenge pupils Clarifying "how to" Consider how structure of lessons can allow for opportunities for children to apply new learning.
+Learning "how to"

+Provide opportunities for pupils to consolidate and practise applying new knowledge and skills

+Discuss and analyse with expert colleagues the factors that will support effective collaborative or paired work

+Include a range of types of questions in class discussions to extend and challenge pupils

+Consider how structure of lessons can allow for opportunities for children to apply new learning.
 Guide pupils to work together effectively through modelling, support and practice.

-Building "how to" Planning should demonstrate key questions designed to challenge pupils challen retrieval a ss how to increase ge with practice and as knowledge becomes more secure oractice and collaboratively with edge becomes group Extend children's responses to questions in order to demonstrate understanding
+Planning should demonstrate key questions designed to challenge pupils

+Discuss how to increase challenge with practice and retrieval as knowledge becomes more secure

+Model how to work collaboratively within a group

+Extend children's responses to questions in order to demonstrate understanding